robotjackie/portfolio/_projects/04_Arduino_cam.md

 <br/>

 #### Image color formats
-The formats used by the OV7670 are the RGB565, RGB555 and RGB444
+The formats used by the OV7670 are the RGB565, RGB555 and RGB444,
 RGB565 is 5 bits for R, 6 bits for G, and 5 bits for B. So that means Red is split up into 2^5=32 different levels of red, Green into 2^6=64, etc.

 In addition there are formats with Yxxxx, such as YCbCr and YUV.

+Finally, there is the Raw Bayer formats.
+The image sensor contains sensors in a BG/GR Bayer filter pattern, with blue and green filters alternating in one row, and green and red in the next.
+These filters only allow light of that wavelength in.
+That means that a pixel must fill in the 2 missing colors in an estimating process called "demosaicing" in order to have full color.
+This outputs the processed Bayer format.

 #### Libraries
 See "Sources" at bottom for different libraries with different microcontrollers.

 The main two that I used are from the book "Beginning OV7670 with Arduino," and the Arduvision library.

-#### Register Settings

 <br/>

 ## Results